ffamilyfriendly/teamsDLL/test/README.md

 # example project (c++)
-this example project will get all teams and list them. remove the "example_" part before compiling
+add your credentials to the example_config.json file and remove the exaple_ part before running.